The SMOK TFV12 Prince is the latest flagship sub-ohm tank from SMOK, and I’ve just spent an entire month testing it…

-But please do not think this is a slight on SMOK, because it’s not – all sub-ohm tanks suffer from this, so if you’re using sub-ohm tanks it is just a cost of business.
+But please do not think this is a slight on SMOK, because it’s not – a lot of sub-ohm tanks suffer from this, so if you’re using sub-ohm tanks it is just a cost of business.

-Maybe some of the best in the business for overall flavour and clouds, but like all other pre-made coils, you will stumble across the odd, dud batch from time to time.
+Maybe some of the best in the business, but you will stumble across the odd, dud batch from time to time.

 If you’re a sub-ohm tank user, you will know exactly what I’m talking about here, and I wouldn’t let this put you off getting the SMOK TFV12 Prince, as it is a phenomenal tank when everything falls into place.